denten-books/plain-text/main.md

-Finally, where one would expect "artificial" digital discreteness to stand in opposition to a measure of "natural" analog continuity, a thick description of innate human perceptual apparatus reveals a complex patchwork of fragmentary cognitive mechanisms, already to an extent digital and discrete in its operation.
+Finally, where one would expect "artificial" digital discreteness to stand in opposition to a measure of "natural" analog continuity, a thick description of innate human perceptual apparatus reveals a complex patchwork of fragmentary cognitive mechanisms, already to an extent digital and discrete in their operation.
 At some level of analysis, gaps in the encoding format relate to gaps in human visual processing.
 Neither can be said to represent reality with perfect fidelity.
-Instead, brains and cameras stitch landscapes together from an unevenly sampled patchwork of variegated visual topographies, achieving a measure of arbitrary synchronicity between human and machine.
+Instead, brains and cameras stitch landscapes together from an unevenly sampled landscape of variegated visual topographies, achieving a measure of arbitrary synchronicity between human and machine.

 Conventional notions of digital being further conflate the discrete nature of